top of page

 Amaranthus

-Sow indoors thinly as seeds are tiny and will soon get over croweded.
-Thin out and plant in final flowering position after risk of frost has passed.
-Explore out selection of Amaranthus.
+• Sow indoors thinly as seeds are tiny and quickly become overcrowded.
+Thin out seedlings before planting in their final position after frost risk has passed.

 Celosia